Yurlungur/summer_project/README.md

 <b>Folder: edge_detection<br>
 Code: edgedetect.py</b>

 Method based on A.Gelb and E.Tadmor 'Detection of Edges in Spectral Data', using their suggested discrete concentration factors &tau;<sub>k,N</sub>.
 Program edgedetect.py uses Cehbyshev spectral decomposition of the Gaussian and Top Hat functions, to directly apply concentration factors into the discrete Fourier partial sum.
-To do so, change of variables frox x to &theta; is performed with x=arccos(&theta;).
+To do so, change of variables from x to &theta; is performed with x=arccos(&theta;).
 It is still work in progress, however the first results can be compared now. <br>
 The program uses both the raw Chebyshev coefficients and ones with applied exponential filtering.
-The filtering visibly reduces the oscillatory character of [f](x) near the expected edges for the Top Hat.
+The filtering visibly reduces the oscillatory character  near the expected edges for the Top Hat.
 As expected for the Gaussian, no edges are detected, the function is smooth throughout. <br>
 As the number of Chebyshev coefficients is increased, the partial sum is converging on the jump value of the Top Hat function.
-First results are located in the folder <b>edge_detection/test</b><br>
+First results are located in the folder <b>edge_detection/test</b><br><br>
 The concentration factors used are: <br>
 1. Dirichlet
 2. Fourier